vishvAsa/vedAH_yajuH/taittirIyam/saMhitA/keith/1/8_The_Rajasuya.md

 +++

 ## 12
-a.
-O ye divine waters, be ye united
-Full of sweetness with the sweet,
-Winning great radiance for the Ksatriya.
 ### b
-Unsurpassed, sit ye down, full of strength,
-Bestowing great radiance upon the Ksatriya.
 ### c
 Friend of speech, born of heat, thou art undefeated; thou art the share of Soma.
 ### d